Podcast Interview Video With Pastor Lucas Forsthoff

 Your church matters, but does your community feel like that it matters to them?

-When a church focuses on creating a brand, it relates to people, so they believe that it is relevant for their lives.
+When a church focuses on creating a branded website, it relates to people, so they believe that it is relevant for their lives.

-A brand starts with a strategic plan to communicate the church’s value to people in a simple way.
+A branded site starts with a strategic plan to communicate the church’s value to people in a simple way.
 This plan then allows for creating visual elements like the logo, website, and facility signs that relate to the people you are trying to reach.

 People judge a book by its cover, and they are evaluating your church by what they see you presenting online and offline.